Chris Fleming (comedian): Stand-up comedy

 In January 2012, Fleming's friend, comedian Gary Gulman, invited Fleming to a party to meet successful L.A. comedians from Boston.
-Upon arriving, Fleming realized they were at comedian Dane Cook's house, and it was a watch party of the NFL playoff between the Patriots and the Ravens.
+Upon arriving, Fleming realized they were at comedian Dane Cook's house, and it was a watch party of the NFL playoff between the New England Patriots and the Baltimore Ravens.
 While receiving a tour of the house, Fleming complimented its appearance, comparing it to a Crate & Barrel; Cook was not amused by the joke.
-Dressed in androgynous clothing and having no knowledge about football, Fleming felt "freak[ed] out" and claims to have lost their sense of spatial awareness.
+Dressed in androgynous clothing and knowing nothing about football, Fleming felt "freak[ed] out" and claims to have lost their sense of spatial awareness.
 They sat on Bill Burr's armrest "like a toy breed," eventually humiliating themself by sneezing "directly into the pleat of Bill Burr's khakis."
-During their 2020 Boba Everyday tour, Fleming describes the experience in detail.
-On January 22, 2012, Dane Cook tweeted a photographic lineup of comedians at the party, including Fleming.
-Fleming displayed this photo at the end of the stand-up routine as photographic evidence of the described party.
-Fleming lampoons their differences in appearance by displaying the Bostonian comedians with a Dropkick Murphys song; then their own face accompanied by "Last Christmas" by Wham!
+During their 2020 Boba Everyday tour, Fleming described the experience in detail.
+On January 22, 2012, Cook tweeted a photographic lineup of comedians at the party, including Fleming.
+Fleming displayed this photo at the end of the stand-up routine as evidence of the party.
+Fleming lampooned their differences in appearance by displaying the Bostonian comedians with a Dropkick Murphys song and their own face accompanied by "Last Christmas" by Wham!

-In 2016 and 2017 they toured the United States with their stand-up comedy show titled Showpig.
-When asked the meaning of the title, Fleming stated, "I fancy myself a showpig – grease me up and send me to market!"
+In 2016 and 2017 they toured the United States with their stand-up comedy show Showpig.
+When asked about the title, Fleming said, "I fancy myself a showpig—grease me up and send me to market!"

-Describing their comedic process to WBUR in 2019, Fleming said,I burn the formula every time I make something.
+Describing their comedic process to WBUR-FM in 2019, Fleming said,I burn the formula every time I make something.
 I really revel in making things that no one is asking for.
-I think it might be the nature of being anti-establishment is like, when people like something they're like "Oh we want more of this," I'm going to give them something completely out of left-field.
+I think it might be the nature of being anti-establishment is like, when people like something, they're like, "Oh we want more of this."
+I'm going to give them something completely out of left field.
 I think that's a way to make inspired work.
 To follow yourself and not to follow what David Bowie called "The Gallery."Fleming is likely referring to Bowie's advice for young artists, in which Bowie says, "Never play for the gallery...Never work for other people at what you do."

-Fleming's stand-up tour entitled Boba Everyday began in late 2019 and was postponed until 2021 due to the COVID-19 pandemic.
+Fleming's stand-up tour Boba Everyday began in late 2019 and was postponed until 2021 due to the COVID-19 pandemic.
 In October 2020, Fleming announced Forest Musings, a virtual show.
 In August 2021, Fleming announced their stand-up tour, Tricky Tricky.
 In May 2022, they announced a summer stand-up tour with venues in British Columbia, Texas, New York, Ontario, and Vermont.